 The Nativity of the Lord

-Lissa Romell is the Administrator at St. Vincent Strambi Community in Chicago, Illinois.
+Fr.
+Jack Conley, CP, is the local superior of St. Vincent Strambi Community in Chicago, Illinois.